As of Q2 2023, the minimum is $3,505 based on the NAV of $7.01 (500 x $7.01).

 You will be able to redeem your shares after one year through our share redemption program, with no penalty after five years.
 However, we encourage all investors to take a long term approach to their investment with Streitwise.

 Note: There is a one-year lockout period from the date of your investment before you can request a redemption .
 There is no penalty for holding your shares for 5 or more years.
 However, a discount will be applied to your redemption between years 2 and 5.

 Since portfolio performance is based on a number of variables, including tenant mix and creditworthiness, as well as maintenance, repairs, and upgrades, to name a few, we are unable to predict at this time how the dividend will be impacted, if at all.

-We expect that the dividend rate will be set at a level that we believe will be consistent and sustainable over time.
+We aim to provide investors with the best dividend yield possible, while still maintaining a strong portfolio with the ability to take advantage of buying opportunities.
 There can be no assurance as to when, if, and at what level, dividends will be paid as that is a decision our Board of Directors makes each quarter.

 Yes; This is a rare Offering open to both accredited and non-accredited investors in accordance with the “qualified purchaser” requirements included in our Offering Circular.

 If you are a non-accredited investor and a natural person, your investment may be no more than 10% of the greater of (i) your individual or joint net worth, excluding the value of your residence, and (ii) your individual or joint income in each of the two most recent years, as well as your expected income in the current year.

 There are several tax advantages to investing in REITs that aren’t available with other investable companies:

 We do now have an iOS app for Streitwise investors that enables them to view their holdings, add more funds, access quarterly returns & tax returns, enroll in dividend reinvestment, among more features.
 We do not currently have an Android app available.